TechsCode-Team/UltraPermissionsWiki/installation/server.md

 ## Testing the plugin
 While your server is starting, look at the console for any possible [ERROR] message.
 Any [WARN] is not a problem, and will not disturb your use of the plugin.

-You can now use `/uperms` and start making your groups.
+You should now be able to do `/uperms` to open the GUI.

+If you see a gui, that means you are good to go!
 <br>

 `NOTE:` *Make sure to make yourself super admin with the command `/upc AddSuperAdmin <Player>` inside the console!
 Or you will not be able to use the plugin.*